Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Theoretical framework

 \section{Theoretical framework}

 Under our simulation setting, the expanding/compressing box continuously drives CR anisotropy, leading to the development of the CRPAI.
-The wave growth is countered by the ion-neutral damping, reaching a balance in steady state.
+The wave growth is countered by the ion-neutral damping, reaching a balance in the steady state.
 In the meantime, the waves attempt to isotropize the CRs, balancing the driving force.
 In this section, we estimate the steady state anisotropy level, wave amplitudes, and the resulting CR scattering rates by quasi-linear theory (QLT).
-The result is to be compared to and calibrated by our simulation results to be presented afterwards, which can eventually be incorporated into CR (magneto-)hydrodynamics as subgrid models for CR scattering.
+The result is to be compared to and calibrated by our simulation results to be presented afterward. \textbf{Eventually, we aim at incorporating the anisotropy level and the CR scattering rate into CR (magneto-)hydrodynamics as a reliable subgrid model in the ISM.}